 - women in public services, including the police force, fire brigade and NHS staff

-All nominations should include a photograph of the nominee with 100-200 words explaining why they should be celebrated as part of the 100 Hackney women.
+We also asked participants to include a photograph of the nominee with 100-200 words explaining why they should be celebrated as part of the 100 Hackney women.